 I want to start this review by talking about myself, which seems counterproductive but here goes.
 Personally, wherever I am or whatever I do, I am keenly aware of the types of people around me.
-One, so I know who is around me, and two, I’ve found that I can learn a lot from people who don’t look like me or taken a different path in life than I have.
+One, so I know who is around me, and two, I’ve found that I can learn a lot from people who don’t look like me or have taken a different path in life than I have.
 More of that notion that I hold near to me about knowing a little bit about a lot of things.
 Another thing about me is that I pride myself on treating everyone around me like I would my family, unless you’ve proven you don’t deserve that treatment.
 This is one of the lessons of this film.

 I learned a lot from watching Arthur struggle with his own mental condition, being fired from his job and him having to take care of his ailing mother who still believes that John Wayne will come to save her family.
 Arthur’s life in this movie is someone’s life right now and that’s the unsettling factor of this film.
 I think that’s another reason why this movie is so compelling.